juanluispaz/ts-sql-query/docs/composing-and-splitting-results.md

 This method receives a function with argument an array with the ids and returns a promise with an array that contains the result of the second query (the internal one).

+**Note**: In a select where the columns are picked, if the external column is not a required column, the created property will always be optional.
+The inner function with the query only will be executed if the external property was picked.

 ## Composing many items in the result

 ```ts